techno-tim/launchpad/README.md

-# ansible-homelab
+# launchpad 🚀

 ## Info

-A collection of ansible playbooks for homelab automation
+A collection of quickr starters for ansible, kubernetes, docker, linux, windows, and more

-If you need help getting started, check out my [Automate EVERYTHING with Ansible video!](https://www.youtube.com/watch?v=w9eCU4bGgjQ)

 Don't forget to ⭐  this repo and fork it too! 👆